Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineRotationComposer.md

 # Rotation Composer

-This CmCamera __Rotation Control__ algorithm rotates the camera to face the __Look At__ target.
+This CmCamera __Rotation Control__ behaviour rotates the camera to face the __Look At__ target.
 It also applies offsets, damping, and composition rules.
+It only rotates the camera, it never changes the camera's position.
 Examples of targets for aiming: the upper spine or head bone of a character, vehicles, or dummy objects which are controlled or animated programmatically.

 ## Properties: